2300030379/pdf_summarizer_q_a_tool/README.md

 - Large PDFs are truncated to the first 100,000 characters for processing.

-- Summarization is chunk-based for better performance but might still lose some context.
+- Summarization is chunk-based for better performance but might still lose some context, we working on it, for better outcome